 Presentations That Have Positive Impact on Your Community

 All presentations listed below are 1 hour in length and include information, interactive moments, and handouts.
-Appropriate audience are Parent Groups or Educators (whose children or students are in grades 4-5, middle school or high school).
-Powerpoint is possible if your facility has a projector and hook up to a PC.
+Appropriate audience are Parent Groups or Educator Groups (whose children or students are in grades 4-5, middle school or high school).

 Social Media and Healthy Teen Development